|num||The numeric value to be validated. It can be a numeric or string value, a variable name, or any valid ObjectScript expression.|

 In the following example, each invocation of $NORMALIZE returns a numeric subset of num:

-The following example shows the use of the scale parameter to round (or truncate) the return value:
+The following example shows the use of the scale argument to round (or truncate) the return value:

 $DOUBLE IEEE floating point numbers are encoded using binary notation.
 Most decimal fractions cannot be exactly represented in this binary notation.
 When a $DOUBLE value is input to $NORMALIZE with a scale value, the return value frequently contains more fractional digits than specified in scale because the fractional decimal result is not representable in binary, so the return value must be rounded to the nearest representable $DOUBLE value, as shown in the following example: